 Portada: What was the main goal?

-J.M.: "We wanted to make Avaya Stadium the gathering place for the World Cup in the San Jose and the greater Bay Area.
-These matches allowed us to engage with a wide audience from San Jose and across the region and we brought new soccer fans into our stadium.
-These fans are now more likely to come back and attend a Quakes match."
+J.M.: “We wanted to make Avaya Stadium the gathering place for the World Cup in the San Jose and the greater Bay Area.
+These matches allowed us to engage with a wide audience from San Jose and across the region.
+Through this, we brought new soccer fans into our stadium.
+These fans are now more likely to come back and attend a Quakes match.”